You can help us achieve carbon neutrality by 2030.

 - Old computers and larger computer accessories (printers, etc.): Throwing away old computers can result in the release of toxins and heavy metals into the environment through landfills or incinerators.
 Bring your Pomona College computer to ITS, and they will dispose of it properly.
 If you have a non-College computer, bring it to the Sustainability Office for proper disposal.

-- Peripherals and smaller computer accessories (mice, keyboards, etc.): These can be recycled either at the Recycling Center near the mailroom area or in the white dumpsters in the parking lot behind Mudd-Blaisdell.
+- Smaller computer accessories (mice, keyboards, etc.): These can be recycled either at the Recycling Center near the mailroom area or at the Sustainability Office.

-- Ink cartridges: Recycling ink cartridges keeps toxic materials out of landfills and saves energy because they can be remanufactured.
-Bring them to the Sustainability Office or dispose of in the appropriate bin in Smith Campus Center near the mailroom.
+- Ink and toner cartridges: Recycling ink and tonercartridges keeps toxic materials out of landfills and saves energy because they can be remanufactured.
+Bring them to the Sustainability Office or dispose of them in the appropriate bin in Smith Campus Center near the mailroom.

 - Think before buying.
-Do you really need the item, or can you do without?
+Do you really need the item, or can you do without it?
 The planet and your wallet will thank you for reducing your consumption.

 - Fix it before you chuck it.
 Before buying a new item because the old one is broken, try to fix it yourself, or ask your neighbors if they can help.